kvin01/origin/readme.txt

-this is git learn txt.
+This is a txt.
+1.First change after the git project create.